About the Journal

 Article Processing Charges

-American Impact Review charges an article processing charge (APC) of $200 USD per accepted manuscript.
+American Impact Review charges an article processing charge (APC) upon acceptance.
 The APC covers editorial handling, peer review coordination, production, hosting, and permanent archival.
 There are no submission fees or page charges.

 Open Access & Licensing